 When to Solve It Internally vs. Bring In Outside Help

-Most of the problems above can be solved internally — if the internal team has the time, the expertise, and the authority to make physical and process changes.
+Most of what's above, an internal team can solve, if they have the time, the expertise, and the authority to make physical and process changes.
 The case for bringing in outside help is specific:

 If you've re-slotted, retrained, and reorganized and pick rates are still below 50 or accuracy is still below 97 percent, the root cause is something you haven't identified yet.
-An operator who has seen the same problem solved in 20 other facilities will find it faster than an internal team working through it from first principles.
+We've solved the same problem in dozens of other facilities, and that pattern recognition finds it faster than an internal team working through it from first principles.

 A problem that was manageable at 500 orders per day and is breaking things at 1,000 is a structural problem, not a scaling problem.
 Scaling a broken process produces a bigger broken process.
 Fix the structure before adding volume.

-Internal process improvement takes time — building consensus, training staff, waiting to see if changes hold.
-An outside consultant who works hands-on in the facility can compress a 6-month internal improvement project into 2 to 4 weeks.
+Internal process improvement takes time: building consensus, training staff, waiting to see if changes hold.
+We work hands-on in the facility, which compresses a 6-month internal improvement project into 2 to 4 weeks.
 When a late-ship pattern is generating customer service escalations or Amazon account health warnings, speed matters more than the learning that comes from solving it internally.

 Adding space to a warehouse that's using 65 percent of its theoretical capacity, or hiring staff to compensate for a 40-unit-per-hour pick rate, are the two most expensive ways to avoid fixing the underlying problem.
-A short outside assessment — even a one-day facility audit — will tell you whether you have a layout problem or a real capacity problem before you sign a lease or expand payroll.
+A short outside assessment (even a one-day facility audit) tells you whether you have a layout problem or a real capacity problem before you sign a lease or expand payroll.

 Frequently Asked Questions

-The seven most reliable signs: pick rates below 50 units per labor hour, inventory accuracy below 98%, space utilization above 85% with no throughput growth, labor cost per order rising quarter over quarter, more than 1–2% of shipments going out late, damage or mispick rate above 0.5%, and staff turnover above 40% annually.
-Three or more together usually means the causes are structural and won't improve with more effort applied to the same broken process.
+The seven most reliable signs are: pick rates below 50 units per labor hour in a standard pick-and-pack operation, inventory accuracy below 98 percent, space utilization above 85 percent with no clear plan to reduce it, labor cost per order trending up quarter over quarter, more than 1 to 2 percent of shipments going out late, a damage or error rate above 0.5 percent of units shipped, and staff turnover above 40 percent annually.
+Any one of these in isolation is a warning.
+Three or more together usually means the root causes are structural rather than incidental.

-98% is the practical minimum for a warehouse fulfilling ecommerce orders reliably.
-At 95% accuracy, one in twenty picks hits a location with the wrong count.
-At 99.5% — Simple Distribution's standard — inventory errors are exception events rather than daily occurrences.
-The difference between 97% and 99.5% represents roughly a 10× reduction in error-related cost and service failures.
+98 percent is the practical minimum for a warehouse that needs to fulfill ecommerce orders reliably.
+At 95 percent accuracy, one in twenty pick attempts hits a location with the wrong count, which generates substitutions, backorders, and customer service contacts.
+At 99 percent or above, inventory errors become exception events rather than daily occurrences.
+Simple Distribution operates at 99.5 percent order accuracy.
+The difference between 97 and 99.5 percent sounds small but represents a 10x reduction in error-related cost and service failures.

-The three leading causes: poor slotting (fast movers stored far from the pack station, forcing long travel), no batch picking (running one order at a time instead of consolidating multiple orders into a single warehouse pass), and excessive walking distance from layout inefficiency.
-Secondary causes include unclear bin labeling, pick lists not sequenced to minimize travel, and insufficient pick face capacity for high-velocity SKUs requiring constant replenishment.
+The three leading causes of low pick rates are poor slotting (fast-moving SKUs stored far from the pack station, forcing long travel between picks), no batch picking (pickers running one order at a time instead of consolidating multiple orders into a single pass), and excessive walking distance due to layout inefficiency.
+Secondary causes include unclear bin labeling that forces pickers to search rather than go directly to a location, pick lists that aren't sequenced to minimize travel, and insufficient pick face capacity for high-velocity SKUs that require constant replenishment interruptions.

-Below 0.5% of units shipped is the target for a well-run operation.
-Above 1%, damage costs become a meaningful line item.
-Above 2%, the problem is systemic — a packing process or quality check failure, not random incidental damage.
-The fix is almost always a standardized packing SOP with a final visual check before sealing, not more packing material.
+In a well-run pick-and-pack warehouse, a damage or mispick rate below 0.5 percent of units shipped is achievable and should be the target.
+Above 1 percent, damage costs (including replacement product, return shipping, customer service time, and reputation impact) become a meaningful line item.
+Above 2 percent usually indicates a systemic packing process or quality check failure rather than random incidental damage.
+The fix is almost always a standardized packing SOP with a final check before seal, not more bubble wrap.

-The highest-leverage changes that don't require more headcount: re-slot fast-moving SKUs to the golden zone (waist-to-shoulder height, closest to pack station), implement batch picking to consolidate multiple orders into a single warehouse pass, tighten aisle widths to reduce walking distance and recover floor space, and run a weekly dead stock audit to free locations occupied by inventory that hasn't moved.
-These four together typically improve pick rates by 20 to 40 percent without adding labor.
+The highest-leverage changes that don't require adding headcount: re-slot fast-moving SKUs to the golden zone (waist-to-shoulder height, closest to the pack station) to reduce travel time per pick, implement batch picking to consolidate multiple orders into a single warehouse pass, tighten aisle widths to recover floor space and reduce walking distance, implement a formal receiving-to-put-away SOP that eliminates the re-work that happens when inventory is put away wrong the first time, and run a weekly dead stock audit to free locations that are occupied by inventory that hasn't moved.
+These four changes together typically improve pick rates by 20 to 40 percent without adding labor.

 Recognizing more than one of these signs in your warehouse?